Glitter (film): Plot

 In the 1970s, Lillian Frank is an alcoholic performer at a nightclub in danger of losing her job.
 In a last-ditch attempt, she tries to rouse the crowd with her torch song, "Lillie's Blues", with her daughter Billie accompanying her on vocals.
-The plot fails and Lillian is fired.
-A defeated Lillian lights a cigarette, but then accidentally falls asleep, starting a fire and causing the building to be evacuated.
-Due to her mother's actions, Billie is taken into a care home.
+The effort fails and Lillian is fired.
+A defeated Lillian lights a cigarette but accidentally falls asleep, starting a fire and causing the building to be evacuated.
+Due to her mother's actions, Billie is taken into a foster home.

-Years later, in 1983, the adult Billie is a club dancer along with her foster-care friends Louise and Roxanne.
-They meet record producer Timothy Walker, who offers them a contract as backup singers and dancers to famous singer Sylk, who does not actually sing but instead has her voice dubbed in by other performers.
+Years later, in 1983, the adult Billie is a club dancer along with her foster care friends Louise and Roxanne.
+They meet record producer Timothy Walker, who offers them a contract as backup singers and dancers to famous singer Sylk, who does not actually sing but instead has her voice dubbed by other performers.
 Later, at a nightclub hosted by Julian "Dice" Black, Sylk debuts "All My Life" and Dice figures out that the voice is Billie's.
-Impressed, he wishes to produce her but Billie raises concerns about her contract with Timothy.
+Impressed, he wishes to produce her, but Billie raises concerns about her contract with Timothy.
 However, she gets Timothy to agree on the provision that Dice pays him $100,000.

-Billie and Dice start working on songs, and ultimately sign with Guy Richardson of a major record label, and start to fall in love; they go out for dinner on a victorious date and have passionate sex in Dice's apartment.
+Billie and Dice start working on songs, ultimately sign with Guy Richardson of a major record label, and start to fall in love; they go out for dinner on a celebratory date and have passionate sex in Dice's apartment.
 Billie's first major single, "Loverboy", is a success, and she performs at an awards ceremony, where she meets singer Rafael.
-Billie is threatened by Timothy in regard to the debt that Dice failed to pay.
-Upset with how Dice lied about her contract, Billie leaves him and collaborates with several songwriters, including Rafael, with whom she makes another hit single, "Want You", and her debut album becomes a massive success.
+Billie is threatened by Timothy regarding the debt that Dice failed to pay.
+Upset by Dice lying about her contract, Billie leaves him and collaborates with several songwriters, including Rafael, with whom she makes another hit single, "Want You", and her debut album becomes a massive success.

-Billie begins writing a song on her own, due to her emotional pain of losing her mother and Dice.
-Dice also misses Billie, and also begins writing a song.
-Billie goes to Dice's apartment to reconcile with him but discovers that he's not home.
-She discovers the music he has written and realizes they wrote the same song, "Never Too Far", and kisses his music sheet.
+Billie begins writing a song on her own due to the emotional pain of losing her mother and Dice.
+Dice also misses Billie and begins writing a song as well.
+Billie goes to Dice's apartment to reconcile with him but discovers that he is not home.
+She discovers the music he has written, realizes they wrote the same song, "Never Too Far", and kisses his sheet music.
 Dice, upon seeing her lipstick prints on the sheet, plans a reconciliation but is shot dead by Timothy.
-Before playing at Madison Square Garden, a devastated Billie sees the news report of Dice's death, and onstage after, commands the band to stop playing "Loverboy".
+Before performing at Madison Square Garden, a devastated Billie sees the news report of Dice's death, and onstage afterward, commands the band to stop playing "Loverboy".
 She tearfully tells the audience not to take the ones they love for granted, and she then performs "Never Too Far" as a tribute to Dice.
 Afterward, Billie reads a note Dice had left her, where he tells her that he loves her and that he has found Lillian.
-The film ends as Billie's limo takes her to the secluded rural property where she is happily reunited with her mother.
+The film ends as Billie's limousine takes her to the secluded rural property where she is happily reunited with her mother.